 Certain amounts in prior periods have been reclassified to conform with current period presentation.

-Recent Accounting Pronouncements
+New Accounting Pronouncements

 From time to time, new accounting pronouncements are issued by the FASB, which are adopted by the Company as of the specified date.
-Unless otherwise discussed, management believes the impact of recently issued standards, which are not yet effective, will not have a material impact on its consolidated financial statements upon adoption.